 Getting overwhelmed sometimes is just alright.
 However, losing your balance because you are overwhelmed all the time is unacceptable.
-As you see, we are in the teaching profession.
+As you can see, we are in the teaching profession.
 We are always in the mood for work.
 We are in a routine every day, but it’s not a reason to do things half-baked.

-With my busy schedule, whether personal and work-related, I keep my pace and make sure that everything is in its place.
+With my busy schedule, whether personal or work-related, I keep my pace and make sure that everything is in its place.
 I have my priorities and I set out with them all the time.
 I am pleased to tell you that this is a big help in keeping our mission at heart – giving out quality education to the young to maximize their potential and to change their lives for the better.

 3. Organize schedules and mind deadlines

-Don’t you know that spending a minute organizing your workloads will make you earn an hour?
+Did you know that spending a minute organizing your workload will make you earn an hour?
 Keep schedules where you can directly see them.
 As for me, my timetable should be on my desk.
 Moreover, I spend time reading my schedule again and again.
 Don’t just memorize deadlines and schedules, you should write them for future reference.
-Yes, put it in writing and we teachers are good at this, I know.
+Yes, I put it in writing and we teachers are good at this, I know.